Nachtfeuer/pipeline/README.md

  - execution time on each level: pipeline, stage, tasks and shell (todo)
  - automatic schema validation for yaml file (schema is there but validation is still manual)
  - cleanup hooks (todo)
- - filtered execution via tags (todo)
+ - filtered execution via tags (done)
  - one report (todo):
     - one html only
     - simple
     - nice
     - compact

-It can be used byy Jenkinsfile as well as by .travis.yml (or other pipelines).
+It can be used by Jenkinsfile as well as by a `.travis.yml` (or other pipelines).

 # Quick start